ishanshihas/ishanshihas/README.md

 ## Hi there, my name is Ishan Shihas.

-I am an aspiring Marine Biologist based in Qatar who's heading to Canada to study Marine biology.
+I am an aspiring Marine Biologist based in Qatar.
 I dive in the Arabian Gulf and turn what I find into data, pairing fieldwork with Python and R to document reef life.

 ### What I'm working on